merbanan/rtl_433_tests/tests/infactory/ZX-7034-675-Pool/README.md

 Note that I do NOT have the base station.
 I have verified the temperature against the temp shown (also minus temps).

 ## Initial findings
 Sensor is transmitting 5 bytes with PPM OOK encoding.
-These 5 bytes are transmitted 6 times, every minute.
+These 5 bytes are transmitted 6 times but only at value change.

 ## Frame Structure

 This is what I could read from the samples, it seems to match up nicely.

-IIIIIIII IIIIVVVV VVVVVVVV FFFFCCCC CCCCGGGG
+IIIIIIII KKKKVVVV VVVVVVVV FFFFCCCC CCCCGGGG

 I = Sensor ID.
 Resets to a new value after battery is removed.
+K = Channel ID (1000 = Ch1, 1001 = Ch2, 1010 = Ch3)
 V = Sensor value as 12 bit number representing a fixed point float.
 If high bit is set, number is negativ.
 See data below F = Framing 1, always 0xf (1111)
-C = I assume this is a checksum, couldn't figure it out G = Framing 2, always 0
+C = I assume this is a checksum, couldn't figure it out G = Framing 2, always 0x4 (1000)

 ### Open questions
 - How is battery low encoded?
-- There are three channels - are they reflected in the id?
 - How is the checksum calculated?

 ## Sensor (front)